-- Cut the tomato in thin slices and place them on the top of the lasagna.
+- Cut the tomato into thin slices and place them on the top of the lasagna.
 Season with salt.

 - Place the lasagna in the preheated oven and bake for 45 minutes.
 Turn off the oven and allow the lasagna to stay for another 15 minutes.